It’s Called a Content Management System

 And if you don’t have the time or inclination to use a CMS on your own, that’s fine, we can handle it for you.
 With a CMS, however, you reduce the time needed to make changes or additions, and that benefits you by lowering your website maintenance costs.

 While there are other free CMS available, and certainly some other CMS that you have to pay for, we find that WordPress is easy to use, has lots of customizations available and is readily made secure to protect your information and that of your clients.
-You can learn more about WordPress and keeping your CMS secure under Applications Development.
+You can learn more about keeping your CMS secure here.